 Human rights and social justice organizations

-Muslim Link encourages submissions from community members, but strongly recommends sending in an initial “pitch” (story proposal) to the Editor-in-Chief to make sure that the article topic is something Muslim Link would be interested in publishing.
+Muslim Link encourages submissions from community members, but strongly recommends sending in an initial “pitch” (story proposal) to the Editor-in-Chief to make sure that the article topic, approach, and tone is something Muslim Link would be interested in publishing.

 Muslim Link reserves the right to reject submissions on the following basis:

-The submission does not focus on topics the paper wishes to explore
+The submission does not focus on topics the website wishes to explore

 The content or tone of the submission goes against the spirit of inclusion and respect for diversity we wish to reflect on the website

 The submission is partisan in that it promotes one political parties’ position on an issue and criticizes another political party’s position without allowing for any response from the other political party.
 An exception to this could be made for articles that are reflection pieces or interviews where the person being interviewed has been asked for their opinion on a particular issue related to partisan politics, depending on the intent of the piece.